-As you may have surmised from the above, proper documentation is a significant part of successfully filing a workplace harassment or wrongful termination claim.
+As you may have surmised from the above, proper documentation is a significant part of successfully filing workplace harassment or wrongful termination claim.
 You need it, your lawyer needs it and the EEOC and/or courts also need it.
 However, providing the right documentation goes beyond merely having the documents.
 They need to be in a format in which they can be accepted as evidence and not have their authenticity questioned.
 In other words, your documents need to stand up to scrutiny in court.
 This is particularly so for documents which you create yourself, such as your diary entries, and documents which are vulnerable to being manipulated, such as emails, witness statements and the like.

-So in addition to having the right documents, you also need to ensure that their integrity is protected through a document storage and verification system like Forensic Notes which automatically timestamps your document and protects them from being tampered with.
+In addition to having the right documents, you also need to ensure that their integrity is protected through document storage and verification system like Forensic Notes which automatically timestamps your document and protects them from being tampered with.